-The 2026 SoE Report will use consistent state and trend indicators which will show the current condition of our ecosystems.
-They will track across time how our ecosystems are:
+The 2026 SoE (SoE26) Report uses consistent state and trend indicators to show the current condition of our ecosystems and track how they are changing over time, whether they are:

 • improving